altverse/vision/README.md

 This repository contains vision of Altverse.

 ## What is Altverse?
-Altverse is an economic MMO strategy game running on [Ethereum](https://www.ethereum.org/) blockchain.
+Altverse is an economic MMO strategy game powered by the [Ethereum](https://www.ethereum.org) blockchain.

 ##Chapters
 - Universe